MUHAMMAD145/Capstone-Pair-Project/README.md

 # Project Details

-**Input Data:** The model will take various statistics and details of the current IPL match as input to make predictions.
+**Input Data:** The application will take various statistics and details of the current IPL match as input to make predictions.
 These inputs include:

-** - Batting Team:** Selection of the team currently at bat.
+  - **Batting Team:** Selection of the team currently at bat.

-** - Bowling Team:** Selection of the opposing bowling team.
+  - **Bowling Team:** Selection of the opposing bowling team.

-** - Current Over:** The over currently in progress.
+  - **Current Over:** The over currently in progress.

-** - Current Runs:** The number of runs scored up to the current over.
+  - **Current Runs:** The number of runs scored up to the current over.

-** - Wickets Taken:** The number of wickets fallen up to the current over.
+  - **Wickets Taken:** The number of wickets fallen up to the current over.

-** - Runs in Last 5 Overs:** Runs scored in the last 5 overs.
+  - **Runs in Last 5 Overs:** Runs scored in the last 5 overs.

-** - Wickets in Last 5 Overs:** Wickets taken in the last 5 overs.
+  - **Wickets in Last 5 Overs:** Wickets taken in the last 5 overs.

 **Machine Learning Model:** We will develop and train a machine learning model using historical IPL match data.
 This model will learn to analyze the provided inputs and predict the total score a team is likely to achieve by the end of the innings.

+# Dataset

+**Dataset:** The dataset comprises of over by over details of matches and runs from 2008 to 2020.

+**Dataset Used:** ipl_data.csv

+  - mid - match id
+  - date - when matches are played
+  - venue - place where matches aew played
+  - bat_team - batting team
+  - bowl_team - bowling team
+  - batsman - batsman
+  - bowler - bowler
+  - runs - runs scored
+  - wickets - wickets
+  - overs - overs - next 3 are based on this
+  - run_last_5 - runs scored in last 5 overs
+  - wicket_last_5 - wickets in last 5 overs
+  - stricker - batsman playing as main 1
+  - non-striker - batsman playing as runner up - not main 0
+  - total - total score (target variable)